 The researchers used powerful electron microscopes and state-of-the-art synchrotron X-ray scattering and optical modeling techniques to identify and characterize a rare 3D photonic crystal nanostructure in the fossil weevil scales – whose blue and green hues are very similar to those of modern weevils from the same genus – revealing a diamond-like arrangement.
 Instances of 3D nanostructures are extremely rare in the fossil record.
 This study marks the second time such nanostructures have been found.
 The only other instance of such nanostructures found in the fossil record of another weevil was also discovered by Asst Prof Saranathan and Dr. McNamara.

-The fact that very similar substrate-matching green colors have been maintained over hundreds of thousands of generations suggest that the same selective pressures for camouflage have been acting on these weevils.
+The fact that very similar substrate-matching green colors have been maintained over hundreds of thousands of generations suggests that the same selective pressures for camouflage have been acting on these weevils.
 This is consistent with a recent study by Asst Prof Saranathan and weevil systematist Dr. Ainsley Seago that suggests the weevils’ colors evolved initially for camouflage amongst their leafy background, before diversifying for other functions such as to signal potential mates or deter predators.

 Asst Prof Saranathan, who holds a concurrent appointment at the National University of Singapore’s Department of Biological Sciences, said, “It is very interesting to discover that insects first seem to evolve complex 3D nanoscale architectures in order to escape predators by blending in with their background (usually brown or green).
 Only later do these colors diverge for other uses, such as signaling potential mates or as a warning to predators that the insect is not worth eating.”